 Covert Primary Abuse is considered one of the most destructive forms of abuse, second only to life-threatening battery.
 The reason this is so is because it significantly harms one’s perceptions, memories, thinking, and ultimately, sanity.
 Covert emotional abuse is difficult to identify and difficult to confront.
 In overt emotional abuse, the verbal assaults or concrete manipulations are much more obvious to the victim, but covert abuse confuses, causes profound self-doubt, and questions reality.
 Covert abuse is intended to exert control of another.
 Being alone as a recipient of the abuse causes a bewildering inability to sort out one’s traumatic experience.

-Even a single covert behavior in a repeated pattern is enough to be destructive to an individual or relationship, but multiple patterns are exponentially harmful to a victim in terms of her ability to understand what is happening: the victim becomes unable to identify her experience, find support, confront the Alleged Perpetrator, or free herself of these insidious manipulations.
+Even a single covert behavior in a repeated pattern is enough to be destructive to an individual or relationship, but multiple patterns are exponentially harmful to a victim in terms of her ability to understand what is happening: the victim becomes unable to identify her experience, find support, confront the abuser, or free herself of these insidious manipulations.
 Even worse, prolonged confusion and stress states not only compromise the victim’s ability to think and function but have greater consequences to her physical health through adrenaline and stress hormone spikes, leading to a severely weakened immune system, both of which make her much more vulnerable to disease and collapse.
 These patterns can look different from person to person and situation to situation: one woman may break out in rashes, another may begin fainting, another may end up in the ER with a dangerously low white blood count.
 These symptoms are expressions of the impact upon one’s endocrine, immunological, and biochemical systems.
 If these symptoms are not taken seriously or are minimized by the medical community (see Double Abuse®) the consequences can be life-threatening.
 This is why when persons of authority over-confront the victim and minimize the truth and severity of her experience, they are contributing to an escalation of her decline.
 To begin to understand covert emotional abuse, let’s first describe the characteristics of the perpetrator’s aggressive or defensive actions whose motives are to maintain control, avoid responsibility, and maintain his sense of stature: